 The Chiropractor should be taking objective tests for your case, including x-rays and nerve scans.

-The Chiropractor should not perform ANY treatment until the x-rays or other imaging results have been seen.
+The Chiropractor should not perform ANY adjustments until the x-rays or other imaging results have been seen.

 The Chiropractor should remain up to date on the most current research.